Background pattern

 • If you have (or have ever had) a type of migraine called "migraine with aura".

-• If you have (or have ever had) pancreatitis (inflammation of the pancreas).
+• If you have (or have ever had) inflammation of the pancreas (pancreatitis).

 • If you have (or have ever had) a tumor in the liver.

-• If you have vaginal bleeding, the cause of which is unknown.
+• If you have vaginal bleeding, whose cause is unknown.

-• If you are allergic to ethinylestradiol or drospirenone, or to any of the other components of this medication (including in section 6).
-This may cause itching, rash, or inflammation.
+• If you are allergic to ethinylestradiol or drospirenone, or to any of the other components of this medicine (included in section 6).
+This can cause itching, rash or inflammation.

-• Do not take Drosure Diario if you have hepatitis C and are taking medications that contain ombitasvir/paritaprevir/ritonavir and dasabuvir, glecaprevir/pibrentasvir, or sofosbuvir/velpatasvir/voxilaprevir (see also the section “Other medications and Drosure Diario”).
+• Do not take Drosure Daily if you have hepatitis C and are taking medicines that contain ombitasvir/paritaprevir/ritonavir and dasabuvir, glecaprevir/pibrentasvir or sofosbuvir/velpatasvir/voxilaprevir (see also the section "Other medicines and Drosure Daily").

 Additional information for special populations